 I love to serve this curry on top of a bed of basmati rice but brown rice would work well too.
 You could even serve it with cauliflower rice for a low carb version.
 I also like to sprinkle some crushed peanuts or cashews on top for extra crunch.

-Some flatbread or naan is also great for soaking up the curry sauce, or stuffing the vegetables into.
+Some quick and easy yoghurt flatbread (pictured below) or naan bread is also great for soaking up the curry sauce, or stuffing the vegetables into.

 STORING YOUR CURRY

 Store leftover curry in an airtight container in the fridge for up to 3 days, or store in the freezer for up to 3 months.

 - Sweet Potato, Lentil and Chickpea Curry

 - Zucchini and Halloumi Fritters with Sweet Corn